aspinwalld/ENCO-DAD-WebLog/README.md

 # ENCO DAD WebLog

- HTML VT Shift Playlist Generator
+####Generate a HTML formatted playlist for a remote jock's VT shift.

+More documentation coming soon.